 - notify their Provider Lead as soon as practical, and on the same day, following the decision to temporarily close a Site.
-This initial notification may be either over the phone or by email this notification must include program/services affected, site code and reason for closure. - within 24 hours, provide formal written advice (i.e. email) to the Provider Lead of the closure, including details of affected programs/services, site code, reason for closure, any alternative servicing arrangements that have been put in place and an estimation of when the Site/s will reopen - provide ongoing advice to their Provider Lead regarding the situation, including estimations of when Site/s will reopen, and any mitigation strategies that have been required, and - advise their local Services Australia office as soon as possible after the incident if the Provider believes there is a threat to Services Australia, otherwise inform them within 24 hours of the of the temporary Site closure.
-If Services Australia has been notified, provide the Department with details of this notification.
+This initial notification may be either over the phone or by email - this notification must include program/services affected, site code and reason for closure. - within 24 hours, provide formal written advice (i.e. email) to the Provider Lead of the closure, including details of affected programs/services, site code, reason for closure, any alternative servicing arrangements that have been put in place and an estimation of when the Site/s will reopen - provide ongoing advice to their Provider Lead regarding the situation, including estimations of when Site/s will reopen, and any mitigation strategies that have been required, and - advise their local Services Australia office as soon as possible after the incident if the Provider believes there is a threat to Services Australia, otherwise inform them within 24 hours of the temporary Site closure.
+If Services Australia has been notified, inform your Provider Lead of the details of the notification.